actfong/k8s-workshop/services.md

 A few attributes to pay special attention to:

-`spec.selector` allows you to target pods with specific `labels`.
+- `spec.selector` allows you to target pods with specific `labels`.

-`spec.ports.Port` allows you to set the port number where your Service object will be running.
+- `spec.ports.Port` allows you to set the port number where your Service object will be running.

-`spec.ports.targetPort` allow us to select which Port to target within the Pods.
+- `spec.ports.targetPort` allow us to select which Port to target within the Pods.
 In our example, since we know that our Sinatra-powered application runs on port 4567 within our Pod, we can set the targetPort to 4567.

-`spec.ports.nodePort` opens a port on the `Node` and forward requests from {nodeIp}:{nodePort} to {clusterIp}:{port}.
-The `nodePort` option is available since we have chosen the type `NodePort`.
+- `spec.ports.nodePort` opens a port on the `Node` and forward requests from {nodeIp}:{nodePort} to {clusterIp}:{port}.
+The `nodePort` option is available as we have chosen the type `NodePort`.

 **Note**: By default the `targetPort` will be set to the same value as the `port` field.